pLabarta/decred-writings/rasp-berry-cred.md

 ## Research

-In Crypto Rocket we like to get our hands on every project we do communications for.
-Decred is one of them.
-We wanted to get involved with the network and decided that setting up a node would be the best way to do it.
+As a writer, I believe that tinkering with the software and hardware I'm writing about is the best way to understand it.
+So I pushed my fellow content creators at Crypto Rocket to set up a DCR full-node at our office.

 The first thing we did was to look up for the node software at the Github repo.
 We found two ways of doing it: setting up Decrediton and use the GUI like most users would or go full-dev style and show-off my basic command line skills at the office.